smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 `http-server -p 4000 /path/to/simple-auth/..`.

-Now that you have established the client endpoints for your app, it's time to register your very own client with the[sandbox server](https://sandbox.smarthealthit.org).
+Now that you have established the client endpoints for your app, it's time to register your very own client with the [sandbox server](https://sandbox.smarthealthit.org).
 If everything is in order, the  server will respond with a Client ID.
 You should record this, since you will need it to configure your sample app in the next step.

 ## Sample App